Facts and Figures

 In the beginning of 2015 the figures about children receiving child care were not complete yet.
 At the time there was still a transfer of information going on from the provinces, former youth care offices and care services to the municipalities.

-According to the Dutch Childrights Monitor of 2015 the figures for 2014 did show a positive trend with a decrease of specialized youth care, out-of-home care and specialized youth care, and an increase in foster care:
+According to the Dutch Childrights Monitor of 2015 the figures for 2014 did show a positive trend with a decrease of specialised youth care and out-of-home care, and an increase in foster care:

-Children receiving specialized youth care (0-18 years) showed a decrease in care concerning two different child protection orders, from 49,300 in 2013 to 47,000 in 2014.
-Note that this does not show the absolute number of all children receiving specialized care, because children can have been under two different rules during one year, in which case they are counted double.
+- Children receiving specialized youth care (0-18 years) showed a decrease in care concerning two different child protection orders, from 49.300 in 2013 to 47.000 in 2014.
+Note that this does not show the absolute number of all children receiving specialised care, because children can have been under two different rules during one year, in which case they are counted double.

-In 2014 more than 5,500 children received specialized youth care, including residential care and mental health care.
-That meant a decrease in comparison with the year before when almost 7,000 children received specialized care.
+- In 2014 more than 5.500 children received specialised youth care, including residential care and mental health care.
+That meant a decrease in comparison with the year before when almost 7,000 children received specialised care.

 Children in mainstream and special education

 Children in the Netherlands are obliged to participate in full-time education from the moment they reach the age of 5 until the end of the school year during which they turn 16.
-In the school year of 2014/15 almost 1.5 million children attended mainstream primary schools.
-Some 37,000 children received special education and 31,000 children were in special needs schools.
-Of the 985,000 young people in secondary education, almost 40,000 received special education.
+In the school year 2017/18 more than 1.5 million children attended mainstream primary schools.
+In that same school year 33.970 children received special primary education and 29.850 children were in special needs schools.
+Of the 1.03 million young people in secondary education, more than 37 thousand students received special education.

-More up to date statistical information about the situation of youth in the Netherlands can be found in the National Youth Monitor.
+More up-to-date statistical information about the situation of youth in the Netherlands can be found in the National Youth Monitor of CBS Statistics Netherlands.